.jpg)

 And this one is as stereotypical as they come.
-After 10 pages the stage is set - his good friend murdered, leaving behind a hot widow and shitload of hidden money over which two rival gangs (blacks and Italians of course) will fight merciless.
-And with few horny dames thrown into this pot, there's our hero in the middle of it trying to save his friend's honor and missing cash.
+After 10 pages, the stage is set - his good friend murdered, leaving behind a hot widow and a shitload of hidden money over which two rival gangs (blacks and Italians, of course) will fight mercilessly.
+And with a few horny dames thrown into this pot, there's our hero in the middle of it, trying to save his friend's honour and missing cash.

-Cops are of course totally disinterested and incompetent.
-After the initial killing they simply conclude that "this was professional hit and it wasn't the last one".
-Which I found a bit odd because blowing up the entire building's floor in order to kill a single guy (not even a mobster!) don't seem very professional to me.
-But again, it's a Shaft novel and we shouldn't try to make much sense of this black and white violent world.
-It's better to just let it ride and enjoy such little nonsenses.
-My favorite one was towards the end when just two (?) bad guys are chasing our main man who's btw armed with a shotgun (!)
-It's obvious that these two suckers are no match for "two hundred pounds of meat and meanness" so why the hell are they chasing him and not the other way around?
+Cops are, of course, totally disinterested and incompetent.
+After the initial killing, they simply conclude that "this was a professional hit and it wasn't the last one".
+Which I found a bit odd because blowing up the entire building's floor to kill a single guy (not even a mobster!) doesn't seem very professional to me.
+But again, it's a Shaft novel, and we shouldn't try to make much sense of this black and white, violent world.
+It's better to just let it ride and enjoy such little nonsense.
+My favourite one was towards the end when just two (?) bad guys are chasing our main man, who's, btw, armed with a shotgun (!)
+It's evident that these two suckers are no match for "two hundred pounds of meat and meanness", so why the hell are they chasing him and not the other way around?
 Maybe because "the lessons of escape were bred into his bones"?
 Anyways, when they do manage to "corner" him, he simply shoots both of them.
 The end.

-Of course, it's much more about the style than content but still Mr. Tidyman could try a bit harder on the story aspect.
-It reads more like a screenplay (maybe that's the reason for the aforementioned chase) which can actually be the case here because IMDB doesn't state that movie is based on the book so maybe it was published after the movie came out.
+Of course, it's more about the style than the content, but still Mr. Tidyman could try a bit harder on the story aspect.
+It reads more like a screenplay (maybe that's the reason for the chase mentioned above), which can actually be the case here because IMDB doesn't state that the movie is based on the book, so maybe it was published after the movie came out.

-Anyways, fun read with great dialogues, cool slang and some hilarious one-liners.
-But it does get a bit repetitive and dull towards the end as there's 100+ pages gap between the initial killings and the final bloodbath.
+Anyway, it's a fun read with great dialogues, cool slang, and some hilarious one-liners.
+But it does get a bit repetitive and dull towards the end as there's a 100+ page gap between the initial killings and the final bloodbath.

 2.5/5